JazzHutchy/portfolio-site/README.md

 The website is for viewing by potential employers and individuals who might be interested in looking into partnering up.

 # Design Decisions
-Made the website a single page, which in theory should make translating to additional platforms easier Chose a colour palette based on images of mountains as I found fascinating images of them on Pinterest.
+Made the website a single page, which in theory should make translating to additional platforms easier.
+Chose a colour palette based on images of mountains as I found fascinating images of them on Pinterest.

 # Heuristics